-Quad Cities school districts, the Arconic Foundation, and United Way rallied around the Challenge 5 initiative, encouraging all students to “Strive for Less than 5” absences this school year.
+Quad Cities school districts, the Arconic Foundation and United Way rallied around this after considering the following data:

-Last year, 19,681 Quad Cities students missed 9 or more days of school.
-Absenteeism rates improved that year with 39.2% of Quad Cities students missing 9 or more days of school, compared to 39.4% the previous year.
+Last year, 19,681 Quad Cities students missed nine or more days of school.
+Absenteeism rates improved that year with 39.2 percent of Quad Cities students missing nine or more days of school, compared to 39.4 percent the previous year.

 - Set a regular bedtime.